- What is narcolepsy?

 Cataplexy is a symptom of narcolepsy.
 It refers to the muscular weakness that is suddenly triggered by strong emotions.
 Examples of these emotions can be:

 Facial muscles, weakness at the knees and total collapse can occur in a cataplexy attack.
 Furthermore, people can have slurred speech and impaired eyesight such as double vision and inability to focus.
 Length of attacks can range from up to a few seconds, less than two minutes, and up to 30 minutes.

 Hypocretin, also called orexins, are excitatory neuropeptide hormones.
 The levels of hypocretin are found to be low in many people who have narcolepsy, and it's been found that the body's ability to maintain a state of wakefulness is regulated by hypocretin.

 Diagnosis is carried out by a GP and involves ruling out other conditions which can cause similar symptoms, such as sleep apnoea, restless leg syndrome, epilepsy, or an underactive thyroid gland.

-To make a diagnosis, the GP will look at your sleeping patterns and medical history, and conducting some tests.
-The most common tests include:
+To make a diagnosis, the GP will look at your sleeping patterns and medical history, and conduct some tests.
+The most common narcolepsy tests include:

-- polysomnographic (PSG) testing – this measure the electrical activity of your brain as you fall asleep, and during sleep
+- Polysomnographic (PSG) testing – this measures the electrical activity of your brain as you fall asleep, and during sleep.

-- multiple sleep latency test (MSLT) – this measure your “sleep latency”, which is how fast you fall asleep
+- Multiple sleep latency test (MSLT) – this measures your 'sleep latency', which is how fast you fall asleep.

-There is a lot you can do to improve the symptoms through good sleep routines and changes to your diet.
-These include avoiding caffeine, not eating just before bed, keeping your bedroom at a comfortable temperature, and taking frequent naps through the day.
+There is a lot you can do to improve narcolepsy symptoms through good sleep routines and changes to your diet.
+These include avoiding caffeine, avoiding eating just before bed, keeping your bedroom at a comfortable temperature, and taking frequent naps through the day.